coccon/proffastpylot/docs/1-1_installation.md

 ## 7. Test the installation by running an example dataset

-To test the installation we provide example raw data and a reference result file to compare the file to.
+To test the installation, we provide example raw data and a reference result file to compare the file to.
 The example can be executed by navigating to the example folder and execute `python run.py` (please ensure that your virtual environment is activated).
-When first running the program it will ask you to download the example file data to your local computer.
+When first running the program, it will ask you to download the example file data to your local computer.

 After the run is complete, please compare your results to the data given in `example\Reference_Output_Example_Sodankyla.csv`.
 The deviations should be less than 0.1 ppm for XCO2, 0.1 ppb for XCH4 and 0.1 ppb for XCO.